daroczig/CEU-R-prod/README.md

 * Get to work a bit with databases.
 * Intro to stream processing.

-Please terminate your EC2 node if you are not using anymore!
+Please terminate your EC2 node if you are not using it anymore!

 ## Homeworks